CamposRF/HOWLish/HOWLish/README.md

 HOWLish is a pretrained convolutional neuronal network that predicts the presence of wolf howls (*Canis lupus*, Linnaeus 1758) in audio data.

-We developed HOWLish by applying transfer learning from [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) to a dataset of 50,137 hours of soundscapes with 1014 manually labelled howling events.
+We developed HOWLish by applying transfer learning from [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) to a dataset of 50,137 hours of recorded soundscapes with 1014 manually labelled howling events.

 Here, we provide HOWLish and a pipeline that can be used to deploy HOWLish to field operations.
 For a detailed description read <ins>add link to publication when published</ins>.

 ## The model

-HOWLish classifies short audio snippets - 0.96 seconds of audio represented in log mel spectrograms - regarding the presence of wolf howls.
+HOWLish classifies short audio snippets - 0.96 seconds of audio represented in 96 x 64 (frames x frequency bands) log-mel spectrograms - regarding the presence of wolf howls.
 For each snippet it predicts the presence (1) or absence (0) of a wolf howl.

+We preserved VGGish’s original architecture (top included), but added a sigmoid layer as the output layer to match our binary classification task of distinguishing between not-wolf and wolf examples.
+We adapted the VGGish's original Short-Time Fourier Transform [parameters](https://github.com/tensorflow/models/blob/master/research/audioset/vggish/vggish_params.py) to our 8 kHz sampling frequency data by using a window size of 0.05 seconds (400 samples) and re-dimensioned the frequency axis to a maximum frequency of 2,000 Hz.

+We preprocessed our 50,137 hours of recorded soundscapes into a train dataset containing 96,361 *not-wolf* and 17,927 *wolf* examples, a validation dataset containing 41,475,717 *not-wolf* and 2,290 *wolf* examples, and a test dataset containing 36,198,705 *not-wolf* examples and 5,081 *wolf* examples.
+We randomly undersampled the majority class and used class weights during training to balance both classes.

+### Performance

-At a prediction threshold of .5, HOWlish is able to retrieve 77% of the *wolf* examples of the test set (36,198,705 *not-wolf* examples and 5,081 *wolf* examples) with a false positive rate of 1.74%.
-In a real-world deployment setting, HOWLish was able to retrieve 81.3% of the howling events we detected through manual classification.
-Automated inference using HOWLish offered 22-fold reduction in the volume of data that needed to be manually processed by an operator, and a 15-fold reduction in operator time, when compared to manual annotation.
+At a prediction threshold of .5, HOWlish is able to retrieve 77% of the *wolf* examples on the test set with a false positive rate of 1.74%.

 | Model  | Accuracy | Precision | Recall | Fall-out | F1-score | F2-score | AUC | PRC |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |